 If you’re just beginning your search for the top solar panel companies in North Carolina, you may be overwhelmed by the number of choices.
 According to the Solar Energy Industries Association (SEIA), there are more than 213 solar power companies in the Tar Heel State.
 This is largely thanks to federal and state solar incentives that have made solar panels more affordable.
-Currently, North Carolina ranks fourth for solar installations in the United States.

 North Carolina’s Top Solar Energy Companies